mthokozisi-02/FinalYearProject/README.md

-# FinalYearProject
+# Advertising-and-Booking-Platform-for-SMEs
-final year project
+A final year project.